 Step #3: Choose Workout

-When it comes to workout, V Shred’s Toned in 90 Days uses two different calendars:
+When it comes to workouts, V Shred’s Toned in 90 Days uses two different calendars:

 - One for follow-along at-home workouts